ipunkt/docker-varnish-stale-config/README.md

 for all services matching the links `STACK` and:
 - BACKEND_PREFIX: Name to match
 - BACKEND_DIVIDER: only up until this character is matched
+- NOBOTS: if this is set to `true` then the bot useragent -> pass through(pipe) mode instead of cache

 Ex.
 BACKEND_PREFIX `abc`, BACKEND_DIVIDER `-`:
 - `abc-v1` would match `abc` = `abc` and create a backend for the service